 Crisis point: At some point during infertility treatment, or investigation, you may experience this as a state of crisis.
 This crisis, in turn, may lead to further isolation and despair.
 This may place strain on relationships as well.
 You may feel alone and not have anyone to talk to who understands the experience of infertility.

 Sharing other people's experiences

 Infertility is a crisis of the deepest kind.
 It is experienced as an on-going grief, a grief in which many couples feel alone and isolated.
-It threatens every aspect of a person's life - one's sense of self, one's dreams for the future, one's relationship with others.
+It can threaten every aspect of your life - your sense of self, dreams for the future and your relationship with others.
 Few crises are as challenging and overwhelming.

-In talking about this grief reaction and the crisis that people go through, Sue Saunders, the author of ‘Infertility: A guide for New Zealanders,' describes infertility as a series of losses:
+In talking about this grief reaction and the crisis that people go through, Sue Saunders, the author of ‘Infertility: A guide for New Zealanders’, describes infertility as a series of losses:

-'The loss of dreams and hopes; the loss of power and control of your life; the loss of autonomy as medical professionals become more involved in your life; the loss of body image and competent functioning; the loss of perceived status in the eyes of others; the loss of security and stability within life and the important loss of self-esteem.
+“The loss of dreams and hopes; the loss of power and control of your life; the loss of autonomy as medical professionals become more involved in your life; the loss of body image and competent functioning; the loss of perceived status in the eyes of others; the loss of security and stability within life and the important loss of self-esteem.
 All these losses need to be acknowledged and worked through to resolve the grief that accompanies infertility."